Chat with us, powered by LiveChat

 Hire a Moving or Auto Transport Company

-The safest and most trusted way to ship a car to another state is by hiring a professional moving or auto transport company.
-This method takes the transportation burden from your shoulders.
-These companies have specialized equipment and expertise to ensure that your car arrives in the destination state in the same condition it was when it left.
+Lastly, the most reliable and trusted option is hiring a moving or auto transport company.
+This is the safest option when shipping your car to another state.
+Car shipping costs around $1,000-$2,000 on average.
+Plus, shipping companies also ensure your car’s safety.
 According to a report, the car transport carrier industry in the U.S. is expected to grow by 2.7% from 2023 to 2032, showing a significant trust factor among users for this method.

 OptionCostsBenefitsRisksConvenience

-Hiring a Truck Transport Company$600The transport company handles all logistics; the vehicle is secured on an enclosed truck,Potential for damage in transit and delivery delays are possible (though rare).Highly convenient
+Hiring a Truck Transport Company$1,000The transport company handles all logistics; the vehicle is secured on an enclosed truck,Potential for damage in transit and delivery delays are possible (though rare).Highly convenient

-Hiring a Driver$350-$550Comfortable ride-along, the driver handles all aspects of the drive.Higher costs than transport companies, risk of issues with a hired driver.Convenient
+Hiring a Driver$800-$2,000Comfortable ride-along, the driver handles all aspects of the drive.Higher costs than transport companies, risk of issues with a hired driver.Convenient

-Train TransportCost ($200-$580)Low cost, fast transportOnly one route of Lurton, Virginia to Sanford, FloridaLow convenience
+Train TransportCost ($570-$1,075Low cost, fast transportOnly one route of Lurton, Virginia to Sanford, FloridaLow convenience

 How much does it cost to ship a car to another state?